-Taylor of Old Bond Street, Taylor of Old Bond Street Aftershave Lotion, $37
+Taylor of Old Bond Street Aftershave Lotion – $35

 Back in the day, barbershops were called shaving salons and were frequented by very rich dudes indeed.
 Jeremiah Taylor opened up just one of these establishments in 1854, calling it Taylor of Bond Street.
 Later, when his son took over the shop, Taylor introduced a line of very fancy shaving products by that very same name.

 In 1870, William Penhaligon opened a London barbershop next to Jermyn Street’s finest tailors.
 He received the royal warrant and trimmed the Shah of Persia’s beard.
 The rest was history.
 Bayolea, an original “Bay Rum” scent, has been recreated from the archives and turned into soaps, pomades, scrubs waxes, and oils.
 It’s a spicy, energetic scent with black pepper, cardamom, mandarin, tangerine, lemongrass, and musk-patchouli.

 J. R. Watkins Pain Relieving Liniment – $9

 Founder Joseph Ray Watkin’s product line began as a humble, homemade (literally, he was blending ingredients in his Minnesota kitchen) pain-relieving liniment in 1868.
 His cure-for-all-that-ails-ya was a huge hit then, and judging by the fact that it’s continued run, still is now.

 Kiehl’s Musk Essence Oil – $35